Trey Hillman: SK Wyverns

 On October 26, 2016, Hillman was hired by the KBO League team SK Wyverns as their new manager.
 With this move, he became the first person to manage teams in Major League Baseball, Nippon Professional Baseball, and the KBO League.
 On November 12, 2018, Hillman became the first foreign manager to win the Korean Series by defeating Doosan Bears in the 2018 Korean Series.
 He also became the first manager to win the Korean Series and the Japan Series.

 Miami Marlins

 In December 2018, Hillman was hired by the Miami Marlins as their new infield and first base coach.
 He became the Marlins third base coach prior to the 2020 season.
 On October 22, 2021, Hillman left the Marlins organization to pursue other opportunities.

 Los Angeles Angels

 On January 24, 2022, Hillman was hired by the Los Angeles Angels as part of the team's player development staff.

 Personal life

 Hillman is a Christian.
 He and his wife of more than 20 years, Marie, have two children, a son T.J., and a daughter Brianna, and live in Liberty Hill, Texas.
-Brianna is married to Brett Phillips, an outfielder for the Baltimore Orioles.
+Brianna is married to Brett Phillips.